davdma/dotfiles/README.md

 # dotfiles
 For storing my workflow config files so that it can follow me anywhere.
 Add more as needed!
+The editor config here is only for `vim` - for Neovim setup on a new computer, consult my `kickstart.nvim` repo [here](https://github.com/davdma/kickstart.nvim).

+# Adding to the repo

-Copy config file to dotfiles repo:
+To add any existing config files to the dotfiles repo, use the following:
 ```bash
 mv ~/.vimrc ~/dotfiles/vimrc
 # Create a symlink so vim still finds it